hakdo/sjefersuper/content/post/devlifecycle.md

 be deployed to production.

 Requirements:
-- The user ID should be repalced with a random, non-guessable token.
+- The user ID should be replaced with a random, non-guessable token.
 Sensitive URL parameters should not be guessable.
 - The link for password reset should only be possible to use once
 - THe link should expire after some time (1 hour)